iamchrismiller/scala-functional/README.md

 - **Balanced Parenthesis** (Tail-Recursion)
   - In the theory of formal languages of computer science, mathematics, and linguistics, the Dyck language is the language consisting of balanced strings of parentheses ( and ).
 It is important in the parsing of expressions that must have a correctly nested sequence of parentheses, such as arithmetic or algebraic expressions.
 It is named after the mathematician Walther von Dyck.

+- **Coin Change** (Tail-Recursion)
+  - Coin Change is the problem of finding the number of ways of making changes for a particular amount of cents, n, using a given set of denominations.
+It is a general case of Integer Partition.

 - More to Come...

 ## License